-OnDeck’s mobile app is designed to help you manage your loan in a single place.
-The app gives an account overview of where you stand on each loan you currently have in repayment.
-You can also easily check the status of all account transactions including the loan payments you have made.
+- Single Place to Manage Your Loan: The app gives an account overview of where you stand on each loan you currently have in repayment.
+You can also easily check the status of all account transactions, including the loan payments you have made.

-OnDeck also offers a business line of credit in addition to a short term loan.
-Once you are approved for the OnDeck line of credit, you can use their mobile app to withdraw funds from that line quickly and easily (shown in the middle picture above).
+- Draws on Your Business Line of Credit: OnDeck offers a business line of credit in addition to a short-term loan.
+Once you’re approved for the OnDeck LOC, you can use its mobile app to quickly and easily withdraw funds (shown in the middle picture above).

-One feature that is unique to Kabbage’s mobile app is the ability to apply for a Kabbage loan directly through the app.
-They make it very easy to enter your information and get pre-qualified for a loan in just a few minutes.
+- Apply for a Loan: Kabbage makes it very easy to enter your information and get pre-qualified for a loan in just a few minutes on its app.
 The whole process takes place in the app, and when you’re approved you can get connected to a loan specialist.

 OnDeck Reviews vs Kabbage Reviews

 OnDeck and Kabbage both get pretty good customer reviews.
 Both are able to retain customers for multiple loans despite their high APR costs.
 This speaks volumes to the customer service of each, which we have found to be very good with both businesses.
-However, past customers rank OnDeck a bit higher on overall satisfaction than Kabbage’s customers do.
+However, past customers rank OnDeck a bit higher on overall satisfaction than the ratings by Kabbage’s customers.